 In that case, I would advise going through the MasterClass library and see whether more courses on the subject of your interest are available.

-A full annual subscription to MasterClass costs $180 per year.
-Or right around $15 per month.
+A full annual subscription to MasterClass used to cost $180 per year, which was already a good deal compared to most of its competitors providing higher quality courses.
+However, in 2023, they decided to lower their price further to $120 per (or just $10 per month), which has made the platform even more accessible for those on a smaller budget who still want to learn from top-shelf names.
 The annual subscription includes unlimited access to a library of 100+ expert-led online courses on all platforms.
 It is also worth mentioning that the MasterClass catalog is constantly evolving as new courses pop up on almost a weekly basis.

 In addition to the video lessons, the subscription also includes access to the dynamic MasterClass community, downloadable workbooks, and even offline lessons.
 In a nutshell, MasterClass will give a dedicated learner plenty of content to chew on.